Inspiring Before & After Photos of Campers with Painted Cabinets

 Alura and Wesley, the owners of this 2010 Jayco Designer 35RLTS, live full time in the Florida Keys.

-They decided to do a bold makeover on the living area to make it exactly what they wanted, including replacing the faux rock with wood planks, turning the glass cabinets into shelves, and painting the whole thing a beautiful shade of teal.
+They decided to do a bold makeover on the living area to make it exactly what they wanted, including replacing the faux rock with wood planks and turning the glass cabinets into shelves.
+Though they painted most of their cabinets white, they decided to create an accent wall by painting the cabinets at the end of their RV a beautiful shade of teal.

 The rest of the RV has white walls, making the teal fireplace pop even more!